Petr-Barabas/redux-hello-world/README.md

-# Starter Kit for [Building Applications in React and Redux](http://www.pluralsight.com/author/cory-house) on Pluralsight
+# This repository serves for the new developers in the world of redux.

 ## Get Started